John Leo: Personal life

 Leo's first marriage was to Stephanie Wolf.
 Together, they had two children, Kristin and Karen.
 They eventually divorced.
 He subsequently married Jacqueline Leo in 1978.
 She was the former editor-in-chief of The Fiscal Times, Reader's Digest, and other publications, and they remained married until his death.
 They had one child together named Alex.

 Leo died on May 9, 2022, at a hospital in The Bronx at the age of 86.
 He had Parkinson's disease and was hospitalized for COVID-19 prior to his death.
-As of May 11, the cause of death has not been determined.